kwyse/personal-website/content/posts/grokking-ecs.md

 indexes that also exist in the positions collection.
 Ideally the API should seamlessly expose this join, because it's generic across all systems and all components.
 All the system cares about is being provided components that it needs to act upon that belong to the same entity.
-This keeps the system very small.
-It should only include the logic to logic to mutate a position given a velocity.
+This keeps the system small.
+It should only include the logic to mutate a position given a velocity.

 Structuring the code this way gives a clear decoupling benefit.
 What may not be as clear is the performance benefit.
 Remember that components should ideally